-Arizona teen missing for nearly four years shows up safe at Montana police station
+Teen missing for nearly 4 years shows up at Montana police station

 Her mother, Jessica Nunez, raised concerns that Navarro, who was diagnosed as high-functioning on the autism spectrum, may have been lured away by someone she met online.

-The name of the town wasn’t immediately disclosed but Montana is more than 1,000 miles (1,609 kilometers) from Arizona.
+The name of the town wasn’t immediately disclosed, but Montana is more than 1,000 miles (1,609 kilometers) from Arizona.

 “She is by all accounts safe, she is by all accounts healthy, and she is by all accounts happy,” police spokesman Jose Santiago said at a news conference.

-Investigators were trying to determine what happened to Navarro after her disappearance at age 14 in Sept.
+Investigators were trying to determine what happened to Navarro after her disappearance at age 14 on Sept.
 15, 2019.

 Police said Navarro told them that she hadn’t been harmed.